skyvers/Aged-care/readme.md

 - #### Assessments List

-As in `Assessment` document, you can see different assessments related to each resident.
+As in the `Assessment` document, you can see different assessments related to each resident.

 Let's hide `Pain assessement` and `Review date` from the document and add resident name and image.

-Let's try it:
-Add query in your `agedCare.xml`
+Let's try it: Add a query to your module (the agedCare.xml file)

 ```xml
 <query documentName="Assessment" name="qAssessment">